maxzheng/great-life-guide/README.md

 the right thing to do to help others become happy as well or resolve issues with others by teaching and using the steps.

 Being happy and productive sometimes diverge, but both are necessary to sustain and achieve your full potential over a life time.
-Metaphorically, think of the steps for being happy as light from the sun that disperses in all directions from a happiness core, while the steps being productive is focusing all that light into a single point with high intensity to complete your goals.
+Metaphorically, think of the happiness steps as light from the sun that disperses in all directions from a happiness core, while the productivity steps is focusing all that light into a single point with high intensity to complete your goals.
 With both set of steps, like the sun, you are self-sustaining and super powerful, therefore you can be happy while accomplishing anything you set your mind to and absolutely nothing can stop you.